TheofilosKiapidis/EthDNS/README.md

 ``theofiloskiapidis.videos`` -> "theofiloskiapidis" is a home that has an IP and "videos" is a room that has a port.
 In this house's room there is a video-hosting service such as peertube.

-_The contract is not tested.
-Feel free to test or modify_
+_The contract is not tested, only a concept.
+Feel free to test or modify._